geyang/waterbear/README.md

 ![waterbear_is_a_bear](waterbear.jpg)
-# `waterbear`, A Utility That Makes Python Dictionary Accessible With The Dot Notation
+# `waterbear`, A Utility That Makes Python Dictionary Accessible With The Dot Notation, Recursively and with Default Values

 Now introducing the smallest bear! **Waterbear**.